Skip to main content

 Center for Global Communicable Diseases

-Claudia Hawkins is an Associate Professor of Medicine-Infectious Diseases at Northwestern University's Feinberg School of Medicine.
-Her specialty is Infectious Diseases with a focus on the care of individuals with Human Immunodeficiency Virus (HIV) infection and viral hepatitis B and C. As Director of the Viral Hepatitis/HIV Co-infection Program within the Division of Infectious Diseases, she oversees the clinical management of patients with HIV and viral hepatitis B and C in a multidisciplinary outpatient clinic and teaches rotating fellows, residents and students.
+Claudia Hawkins is a professor of Medicine-Infectious Diseases at Northwestern University's Feinberg School of Medicine.
+Her specialty is Infectious Diseases with a focus on the care of individuals with Human Immunodeficiency Virus (HIV) infection and viral hepatitis B and C. As director of the Viral Hepatitis/HIV Co-infection Program within the Division of Infectious Diseases, she oversees the clinical management of patients with HIV and viral hepatitis B and C in a multidisciplinary outpatient clinic and teaches rotating fellows, residents and students.

 Lisa Hirschhorn, MD, MPH